G-Milzink/CI_PP2_GS/README.md

 The websites main structure has been kept simple and clear without any unnecesary elements to avoid clutter and improve accesibillity.

-- The site consist of the following screens:
+- The site consist of the following five pages:
-  - Welcome screen pointing users to the game selection and the option to send a message
+  - Welcome screen pointing users to the game selection in the header and the contact link in the footer.
   - A page containing the 'Rock Paper Scissors' game.
   - A page containing the 'Quizit' game.
   - A Page containg the 'Guillotine' (hangman) game.